 Next, you’ll need a device to view the streaming content.
 And, luckily, there is a wide array of devices available.
 Below is a quick summary of some of your options.
 If you’re not sure which device to buy, CNET has put together this extremely useful chart that shows which devices can use which apps.

 - Roku: Streams Amazon Instant Video, Netflix, Hulu Plus, Crackle, and a bunch of 3rd party apps from its own “app store”.

 - Apple TV: Streams movies and TV purchased from iTunes, as well as Netflix and Hulu Plus.
 The latest generation of the Apple TV comes with its own App Store, allowing you to install other streaming services such as Crackle, Comedy Central, Fox Now, etc. There are even games available for playing with the motion-sensitive remote.
 While Amazon Instant Video isn’t directly supported, you can use the Amazon Instant Video app on your iPhone or iPad to Airplay the video to your TV.

 - Chromecast: The Chromecast can stream from a wide variety of services (Netflix, Hulu Plus, HBO Go, YouTube, etc) and uses your smartphone or tablet as the “remote”.
-It has also recently added support for games.
+It also has support for games.

 - Amazon Fire TV stick: About the same form factor of the Chromecast, the Amazon Fire TV stick offers a wide variety of installable apps for Netflix, Hulu Plus, Crackle and Sling TV.
 It’s also one of the few dedicated streaming devices that directly supports Amazon Instant Video.
 One nice bonus that this has over the Chromecast: it comes with a remote.